-- 1) the British Columbia Building Code or other standards presume the current edition that is in force. - 2) materials are assumed to be Accepted by the RGC, unless stated otherwise.
+- 1) the British Columbia Building Code, municipal or regional building codes or regulations (collectively referred to as the "Code"), or other standards, presume the current edition that is in force. - 2) materials are assumed to be Accepted by the RGC, unless stated otherwise.